Dead Womans Crossing in Haunted Oklahoma

 Unless you’re from the Sooner State or haunt true crime websites, you’ve probably never heard of Dead Woman’s Crossing.
 On July 6, 1905, Katie Dewit James, a 30-year-old asked her husband, Martin James, for a divorce.
 According to reports, Martin physically abused his wife during their marriage.
 The next morning Katie and her 14-month-old baby daughter Lulu Belle boarded a train at Custer City.
 Katie planned to stay at the house of a cousin who lived in the town of Ripley.
 Katie’s wealthy father, Henry Dewitt, watched them leave.
 Kate’s soon-to-be ex-husband did not appear at the station.
 When Katie’s father said goodbye, he had no idea that he would never see her alive again.
 But when he didn’t hear anything from her, Henry started to worry.
 When he found that Katie never showed up at her cousin’s house, he reached out to the sheriff.
 The sheriff advised that Henry hire Sam Bartell, a local detective.
 Like a hound on the trail, Bartell started tracing Katie’s steps from Clinton, but no one recalled seeing a strange woman with a baby.
 On July 28, Bartell tracked Katie to the house of a man named William Moore.
 Katie with the baby stayed the night with Moore after Fannie Norton, his sister-in-law, brought her there.
 A known sex worker in Clinton, Fannie also went by Mrs. Ham.
 On July 8, the two women and baby Lulu Belle climbed into a buggy and headed towards Hydro.
 Sometime later, eyewitnesses saw the buggy turn off the road into a field that ran along Deer Creek.
 Other eyewitnesses reported seeing two men on horseback following the buggy.
 After about 45 minutes, Fannie emerged alone.

-Related Haunted Stories: Ghost Bridge
+Related Haunted Stories: Down’s Road in Bethany

 A local boy claimed that Fanny gave him the baby, who wore clothes covered with blood, and told the boy to take the baby home.
 When the detective found the baby, he confirmed that she remained unhurt.
 Now the race was on to find Katie.
 Local people hunted for missing Katie while Bartell made a beeline for Fannie’s house.
 He also spotted blood on a wagon wheel there.
 When the detective questioned her, Fannie swore that she didn’t murder Katie.
 Later that same day, Fannie died from poison.
 Finally, on August 31, two days after what would have been her 31st birthday, a fisherman found Katie James’ remains hidden in some bushes along Deer Creek, only around 20 miles from Clinton.
 Katie’s severed head, with a bullet in her skull, lay near her skeletonized body.